DataDog/malicious-software-packages-dataset/README.md

 }
 ```

+Malicious software packages provided as part of this repository may contain legitimate, licensed code.
+In that case, the applicable license is the one of the original package, indicated in the metadata of its `setup.py` file.

 ## Disclaimer

 * This repository contains actively malicious software that was published by threat actors.
 Do not run it on your machine.